Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly

 \subsection{Stochastic Lotka-Volterra equations}

-Lotka-Volterra equations (also knows as \emph{predatory-prey} model) were initially proposed by Lotka in the theory of \emph{autocatalytic chemical reactions} in 1910 \cite{L10}.
+Lotka-Volterra equations (also known as \emph{predatory-prey} model) were initially proposed by Lotka in the theory of \emph{autocatalytic chemical reactions} in 1910 \cite{L10}.
 In the book \cite{L25}, the same author used this model to study \emph{predatory-prey} interactions.
 Around the same years, Volterra proposed the same equations to study similar systems \cite{V31}.
-The initially proposed model, which consists in a system of ODEs for the unknown density of species, can be extended to a system of PDEs taking into account spacial inhomogeneity and diffusivity, see e.g.\ \cite{CL84,GL94}.
-Stochastic perturbations of such model take into account uncertainties in the determination of the external forces and/or parameters, see e.g.\ \cite{CE89,NY21} and the references therein.
-As explained before \emph{transport noise} can be thought of as the `small scale' effect of migration phenomenon of the species.
+The initially proposed model that consists of a system of ODEs for the unknown density of species, can be extended to a system of PDEs taking into account spatial inhomogeneity and diffusivity, see e.g.\ \cite{CL84,GL94}.
+Stochastic perturbations of such models take into account uncertainties in the determination of the external forces and/or parameters, see e.g.\ \cite{CE89,NY21} and the references therein.
+As explained before, \emph{transport noise} can be thought of as the `small-scale' effect of migration phenomena of the species.
 To the best of our knowledge, our result is the first global existence result for Lotka-Volterra equations with transport noise.
-But even if $b=0$, our results seems to be new.
-Here we are mainly concerned with modeling of the dynamics of \emph{two} species.
+But even if $b=0$, our results seem to be new.
+Here we are mainly concerned with modelling of the dynamics of \emph{two} species.
 However, our arguments extend to certain Lotka-Volterra equations for multi-species.
-We refer to Remark \ref{r:multi_species} for the precise description.
+The reader is referred to Remark \ref{r:multi_species} for the precise description.
 Moreover, in order to simplify the presentation, we only consider the low dimensional case $d\leq 4$ (therefore including the physical dimensions $d\in \{1,2,3\}$).
 The high-dimensional setting requires some modifications and additional conditions.